CSI-Nicolas-Giner1/CSI-Python-2021/Modules/Module2/Module2.md

 What is a benefit of using Markdown? https://www.markdownguide.org/getting-started/

- - Answer:
+ - Answer: A benefit of using Markdown is that its formatted-text can run on any operating system, as well as any application.

 What does "cd" stand for?

- - Answer:
+ - Answer: "cd" stands for "Change Directory".

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
 How did you solve it?

- - Answer:
+ - Answer: No, I did not get confused with my console.

 Did you consider searching google for other commands to run?
 What did you try?

- - Answer:
+ - Answer: I searched for other commands on google, and what I found was "]H1, H2, and H3 for heading, and _text_, **text**, and **_text_** for text.

 What would you like to program?

- - Answer:
+ - Answer: I'd like to program a website.

 Type down any class notes below this sentence: